-Bluff Spring Loop is a 8.9 mile moderately trafficked loop trail located near Gold Canyon, AZ that features a river and is rated as moderate.
-The trail is primarily used for hiking and is accessible from October until March.
+Bluff Spring Loop is a 8.9 mile moderately trafficked loop trail located near Gold Canyon, Arizona that features a river and is rated as moderate.
+The trail is primarily used for hiking and is best used from October until March.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash